axiros/structlog_tutorial/README.md

 and here is a shot of the output:
 ![colored terminal output with timestamp](https://axc2.axiros.com/maxmd/uploads/upload_f8ca5b6cc3d7a6a3b47b84300d1c37c3.png)

+The padding of the message string is a config option of the processor which creates the output string.

 ## Processors

+Lets see how they work in detail.
 Completely removing the default processors and building our own chain:

 ```diff